-This is an essential course for every freelance – it will take you through everything you need to know to manage the business side of your freelance career.
+This is an essential course for every freelancer – it will take you through everything you need to know to manage the business side of your freelance career.

 "Empowering - after 10 years as a freelance, I finally have an idea of how to run a business."